Willmar, Minnesota: Education

 Willmar is home to Ridgewater College, a community and technical college on the site of a former military base.
 It has a sister college in Hutchinson.
 Ridgewater enrolls over 5,500 students and provides a moderate range of programs, in addition to providing access to some four-year programs through relationships with universities in the MnSCU system.
 It is also home to Willmar High School and Willmar Community Christian School.

 Transportation

 U.S. Highways 12 and 71 and Minnesota State Highways 23 and 40 are four of the main routes in the city.

-The development of Willmar benefited greatly from being situated at the junction of multiple railway lines.
+Willmar greatly benefited from being at the junction of multiple railway lines.
 From Willmar, the Great Northern Railway had lines radiating east to Minneapolis and St. Paul, northwest to Fargo and Seattle, northeast to St. Cloud and Duluth, and southwest to Sioux Falls and Yankton.
 Willmar was served by numerous passenger trains over the years.
 The last passenger train left Willmar station in 1979.